PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Does Relan get killed and brought back?

+Consider adding a meal to the action -- between Relan boltac -- before they fight the Orc

-# 1
+# 1 -- In the Company of Heroes

-"I'm the chosen one.
+"I am the chosen one.
 Only I can bring peace and restore balance to the land," said the blonde Knight in Shining™ Armor.

 "You still don't understand," said the Ranger, clad-in-mail.
-He hiked up his sleeve and showed a mark that was burned into his arm.
+He hiked up his sleeve and showed the mark that was burned into his arm.
 "This symbol of the Cruel God Azaz, signifies,"

 "Azaz my Az-ass! that your whore of a mother spilled bacon fat on you when you were a child."

-The two men drew swords and faced off on either side to the trail.
-But before either of them swung, a thin man, dressed in faded black, stepped between them.
+The men drew swords and faced off.
+But before either of them could swing, a thin man, dressed in faded black, stepped between them.
 He said, "Please my Lords, please, we mustn't fight among ourselves."

 "Out of my way Rattick!
 You are but a hireling!" cried the Ranger, "It is my destiny to run him through."

 "Your destiny?
 Don't be absurd.
 I am the CHOSEN ONE!" shrieked the Knight.

-"Perhaps," said Rattick, "You have both been chosen."
-They stopped, swords frozen in the murderous air that hung between them, to consider this possibility.
-Rattick continued, "We go to face a mighty foe.
+"Perhaps," said Rattick, "you have both been chosen."
+They stopped to consider this possibility.
+Rattick pressed on, "We go to face a mighty foe.
 A powerful wizard in a deep dungeon.
 Perhaps all the others have failed not because they didn't have *a* chosen one, but because they didn't have *enough* chosen ones."

 "I AM THE CHOSEN ONE!" they both shouted.

 Okay, thought Rattick, that was a mistake.
 Best to let the morons fight it out.
-But before he could step off the field of battle(idiocy) the Enchantress chimed in, "Don't talk to him like that," she said, "He is a member of this party.
+But before he could step off the field of idiocy (or battle) the Enchantress chimed in.
+"Don't talk to him like that," she said, "He is a member of this party.
 Moreover, the sacred vows I have taken at the Shrine of Lauranda, means that I must treat all beings with courtesy and respect, and eat nothing that has a face," she intoned with reverence.

 Surprisingly, this worked.
 The men lowered their swords and apologized (apologized!) to each other.
-Rattick stared longingly at the Enchantress and the belt of gold rings that encircled her hips over the robe of white she wore.
-She was beautiful, perhaps there was a way...
-No. Better not to think of it.
+Rattick stared longingly at the Enchantress.
+She was beautiful.
+Her curves were accentuated by the belt of gold rings that encircled her hips and the massive ruby that gleamed from between her breasts.
+Perhaps there was a way that he could...
+No. Better not to think of such things.

-"Forgive me good Rattick," said the Knight, his head bowed slightly, "Though it is true that we have hired you to guide us to the lair of foul  Wizard Dimsbury, you have served us true and are a member of this party."
+"Forgive me good Rattick," said the Knight, his head bowed, "Though it is true that we have hired you to guide us to the lair of foul Wizard Dimsbury, you have served us true and are a member of this party."

 "We brave companions," said the Ranger, "we happy few, each, in our own way, fulfilling a mystical and wondrous destiny.
 Yes, we are all sorry to have used you so badly faithful Rattick."

-Rattick stood there with his mouth hanging open.
+Rattick's jaw dropped.
 Could they be serious?
-Were they conning him rather than the other way around?
-With an effort of will, he snapped his mouth shut and pasted a smile across it.
+Was it possible that they were they conning him rather than the other way around?
+He clacked his teeth together and pasted a smile across his sour mouth.
 "Not at all, good sirs," said Rattick.
 "We are adventurers!
 Spirits run high with ones so bold as we."

 "Huzzah!" cried the Knight, as he lifted his heavy blade in the air.